mathdio/weighted-average-project/README.md

 # 💯 Weighted Average System for Grades
-A weighted average system application as a [Trybe](https://www.betrybe.com) Project.
+A weighted average system application developed as a [Trybe](https://www.betrybe.com) Project.

 ## 💻 About this project
 This application is a Java-built system to be used to register evaluation grades and calculate the weighted average.